 These months signal the warmest period to visit Kenya.
-The climate is near perfection, mostly dry and therefore the best time for game viewing with higher concentrations of animals congregating in popular tourist destinations, such as the Masai Mara, Lake Nakuru and Amboseli.
+The climate is near perfection, mostly dry and therefore the best time for game viewing with higher concentrations of animals congregating in popular tourist destinations, such as the Masai Mara, Lake Nakuru, and Amboseli.

-March- May: Rainy Season | Low Season
+March-May: Rainy Season | Low Season

 From mid-march to June as well as between October and November, you can still chance upon good weather conditions.
 If it rains, it won’t be too bad to turn your trip into a disaster.
-This period still see blue skies but animals will already be in shorter supply due to the start of the rainy season which runs right through April and into May.
+This period still sees blue skies but animals will already be in shorter supply due to the start of the rainy season which runs right through April and into May.
 The flooded roads and wet weather conditions make game viewing a rather daunting task.
 Good news is that you can book a safari for a bargain!

-From end of March to May, the rains can be continuous… and clouded when it doesn’t.
+From the end of March to May, the rains can be continuous… and clouded when it doesn’t.
 Some lodges and camps close down at this time.